web3devbnb/fuku/README.md

-# ICICB PWA Explorer
+# Fantom PWA Explorer

-JavaScript and Vue based ICICB explorer.
+JavaScript and Vue based Fantom pwa explorer.

 We are using:
 * Node / NPM